 Non-Parametric Design From VISI Benefits Brandauer’s 150-Billion Annual Products

-VISI mould and die software overcomes design issues for a 156-year-old precision stamping company, enabling them to ship around 150-billion individual products a year.
+VISI mold and die software overcomes design issues for a 156-year-old precision stamping company, enabling them to ship around 150-billion individual products a year.

 With a strapline of “From Pens to Particle Physics,” Brandauer was established in 1862, originally producing pen nibs.
 It has now grown to be one of Europe’s largest contract presswork and stamping companies, manufacturing high precision metal components – mainly electrical connectors for automotive, medical, environmental, telecoms and micro-connector customers around the world.